axesup/combate/Dev-Setup:-Issues.md

 ### General Troubleshooting

 If you are having a problem not listed here, jump into [our dev chat](https://coco-slack-invite.herokuapp.com/) and let's get it fixed and then documented here.
-You might want to check your versions of node, npm, MongoDB, and Python, and also make sure your GitHub copy of CodeCombat is [up-to-date](https://help.github.com/articles/syncing-a-fork/).
+You might want to check your versions of node, npm, and Python, and also make sure your GitHub copy of CodeCombat is [up-to-date](https://help.github.com/articles/syncing-a-fork/).

 ### NPM Install